KFRG

 KFRG (95.1 FM) is a commercial radio station licensed to San Bernardino, California, and broadcasting to the Riverside-San Bernardino-Inland Empire radio market.
 KFRG airs a country music radio format calling itself "K-FROG" and is believed to be the original "Frog" station under previous owner Keymarket.
 The brand name has been subsequently licensed by Keymarket to dozens of American radio stations.

-Owned by Audacy, Inc., its studios are in Colton and the transmitter site off Cloudland Truck Trail north of San Bernardino.
+Owned by Audacy, Inc., its studios are in Riverside and the transmitter site off Cloudland Truck Trail north of San Bernardino.
 KFRG broadcasts an HD Radio signal.
 Programming is also heard on KXFG Menifee at 92.9 MHz and on the HD-2 digital subchannel of KCBS-FM Los Angeles 93.1 MHz.

 History

 Christian Radio and Soft AC

-The station signed on in August 1974 as KQLH.
+The station signed on in August 4, 1974 as KQLH.
 It had a Christian radio format and was owned by Channel Six Thirty Two, Inc. At first, its signal was limited, powered at 15,000 watts, less than a third of its current output.

 In the early 1980s, KQLH was acquired by Keymarket Stations, which flipped the format to soft adult contemporary.
 It also carried news updates from the Mutual Broadcasting System.
 Due to strong competition from Los Angeles stations 103.5 KOST and 104.3 KBIG, also Soft AC stations, KQLH struggled in the ratings.